The Mud-and-Twig Hive Inhabited

 Importing bees from distant areas is a bad idea.
 People want the ease of buying bees, but far too often packaged colonies are inherently weak and that weakness enables mites and diseases to kill the hive.
 It’s exceedingly difficult for weak bees to be raised treatment-free because they simply aren’t strong enough to survive on their own.

-In the best of all possible situations, each of us would have and be surrounded by friends with healthy hives.
+In the best of all possible situations, each of us would be surrounded by friends with healthy hives.
 If you want to start another colony up, the easiest way is to let your own bees to swarm and choose a nearby bait hive.
 Second easiest way is to get a swarm from a friend.
 We do both in our area (southwest Washington) and it works really well for us.

 So Anna’s hive swarmed and I went over and picked them up.
 Here I am in the tree collecting them.